-During the first half of the 19th century, Mrs. Sigourney wrote such bad poetry upon a person’s death that she was said to add a new terror to dying.
+During the first half of the 19th century, Mrs. Sigourney wrote such bad poetic obituaries that people said she added a new terror to dying.

 Her writing style was popular in her day, and it made her celebrated and rich.